-For signaling optimization, two options are introduced in addition to legacy RRC connection setup, mandatory Data-over-NAS (Control Plane optimization, solution 2 in [TGPP23720]) and optional RRC Suspend/ Resume (User Plane optimization, solution 18 in [TGPP23720]).
-In the control plane optimization the data is sent over Non Access Stratum, directly from Mobility Management Entity (MME) in core network to the UE without interaction from base station.
-This means there are no Access Stratum security or header compression, as the Access Stratum is bypassed, and only limited RRC procedures.
+For signaling optimization, two options are introduced in addition to legacy LTE RRC connection setup; mandatory Data-over-NAS (Control Plane optimization, solution 2 in [TGPP23720]) and optional RRC Suspend/Resume (User Plane optimization, solution 18 in [TGPP23720]).
+In the control plane optimization the data is sent over Non-Access Stratum, directly to/from Mobility Management Entity (MME) (see Figure 3 for the network architecture) in the core network to the User Equipment (UE) without interaction from the base station.
+This means there are no Access Stratum security or header compression provided by the PDCP layer in the eNodeB, as the Access Stratum is bypassed, and only limited RRC procedures.
+RoHC based header compression may still optionally be provided and terminated in MME.

-The RRC Suspend/Resume procedures reduce the signaling overhead required for UE state transition from Idle to Connected mode in order to have a user plane transaction with the network and back to Idle state by reducing the signaling messages required compared to legacy operation
+The RRC Suspend/Resume procedures reduce the signaling overhead required for UE state transition from RRC Idle to RRC Connected mode compared to legacy LTE operation in order to have quicker user plane transaction with the network and return to RRC Idle mode faster.